 In addition, Policies and Criteria for the Validation of Programmes of Education and Training includes explicit reference to RPL for the purposes of access, advanced entry and exemptions.

 RPL is also integrated into the National Strategy for Higher Education to 2030 and the National Skills Strategy.
 The ‘Programme for Government, Our Shared Future’ commits to ‘Develop and implement a standardised system of accreditation of prior learning taking account of previous education, skills, work experience and engagement in society'.

 The RPL Practitioner Network, Ireland

 The RPL Practitioner Network is a community of practice for people working and interested in RPL, proposed in 2014 through the Irish Universities Association and THEA (formerly the IOTI) by representatives from the Cork Institute of Technology and Maynooth University.
+The Network is led by a Steering Group comprising representatives of THEA, IUA,ETBI, Teagasc, Aontas, the NCGE, ETBs and QQI.
 For more information click here.

 VISKA, Making Skills Visible: an Erasmus+KA3 policy experimentation project, 2017-2020

 VISKA was an international policy experimentation project, offering RPL to people with low levels of qualifications but with transversal skills, to see whether skills mismatch and distance to opportunities in employment, education or training could be reduced.
 QQI with partners from Norway, Iceland, Belgium and CIT as the research partner, participated.
 International and national project results are now published, including learning and recommendations to support progress.
 For more information, click here.

 Report on RPL in FET published (2017) – A report entitled ‘Recognition of Prior Learning in Irish Further Education and Training (FET)’ prepared by CIT on behalf of QQI provides an overview of RPL in the Further Education and Training sector.
 To access the report, click here.